 The building was purpose built in 2015 with good facilities for a variety of needs.
 The school is fully accessible for all pupils, staff and visitors.
 The school has a fully accessible hydrotherapy pool, specialist therapy room, sensory rooms and rebound room.
 The outdoor environment is also fully accessible with early years having a designated outdoor learning space.
 The school has laid new paths with specialist matting to allow all year round access.
-The school has a wheelchair accessible tree house in the orchard area.
+The school is currently (Spring 2019) building a wheelchair accessible tree house in the orchard area.